China has captured 26 patrolling points in Ladakh, but govt hiding truth, claims Sena (UBT) | Politics

 It said this means a lot of time has passed after the incursion has taken place and to save itself from ignominy, the government must have chosen the convenient path of not talking about it.

-''To avoid ignominy, the government is trying to hide the truth from the government,'' the party further alleged.
+''To avoid ignominy, the government is trying to hide the truth from the country,'' the party further alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)